Rescuing Wood Type

 But this new acquisition required an accurate identification.
 Why?

 Because it was missing two characters: Regular 3 and Extended 5.
 And I really wanted that extended 5!
+This would require making my own and I wanted it to be as historically and typographically correct as possible to respect the original design and designer’s work.

 The Proof is in the Print